Old Fashioned Way, The (1934)

 Must See?

-No. Though Peary lists this as both a film with historical importance and a personal favorite (and quite a few contributors on IMDb seem to concur), I think it’s only must-see viewing for true W.C.
+No. Though Peary lists this as both a film with Historical Importance and a Personal Recommendation (and quite a few contributors on IMDb seem to concur), I think it’s only must-see viewing for true W.C.
 Fields fans.
 Peary — who clearly IS a diehard Fields fan — nominates his performance here for an Alternate Oscar.

 Links: